Chapter 61 BWV 194 Höchsterwünschtes Freudenfest

 The bass seems to have regained his voice of authority in the fifth and final recitative as he calls for the congregation to prepare and arm themselves with both gifts and Spirit so that He might be pleased.
 It is simply another way of depicting the state of the Divine Spirit residing within us, our duties towards it and God’s pleasure at our appropriate responses.
 The melisma in the second bar on----heilige----holy, sanctified----underscores the image.
 Otherwise, the melodic line is positive and declamatory.

-It is difficult to imagine a more effective way of ending this long and luminous cantata than with a reflective major-mode chorale.
+It is difficult to imagine a more effective way of ending this long and luminous cantata, indeed Bach's first significant Leipzig cycle, than with a reflective major-mode chorale.
 Set with the utmost simplicity, it is an undemanding and summative prayer----say yes to my actions and make everything turn out for the best----bless me and let my heart be Your refuge whilst Your words sustain me on my journey to heaven.

-After the variety and complexity of this cantata, the minimalism of this final musical statement is reassuring, comforting and aesthetically appropriate
+After the variety and complexity of the bulk of this cantata, the minimalism of this final musical statement is reassuring, comforting and aesthetically appropriate

 Copyright: J Mincham 2010.
 Revised 2012 and 2014.